-Folklorist Stephen Wade spent 18 years researching Library of Congress field recordings, tracking down the ordinary, unknown people who gave us such classic songs as the cowboys’ lament, “Goodbye Old Paint.”
+Folklorist Stephen Wade spent 18 years researching Library of Congress field recordings, tracking down the ordinary, unknown people, black and white, who gave us such classic songs as the cowboys’ lament, “Goodbye Old Paint.”
 He comes to Stage West this weekend with his trove of music and history.
 KERA’s Jerome Weeks reports it’s all about the human connections Wade finds.

 - Wade playing ‘Buckdancer’s Choice’ and ‘Needlecase’ on his mentor Fleming Brown’s banjo: